 After his release what happened to Paul Bateson is unknown.
 A record in the Social Security Death Index shows that a Paul F. Bateson, with the same birthdate and a Social Security number issued in Pennsylvania, where Bateson was born died on September 15, 2012.

-*Postscript: In the early 1990’s, New York’s gay community was once again stalked by a serial killer who targeted inebriated men leaving the city’s gay bars late at night.
+*POSTSCRIPT: In the early 1990’s, New York’s gay community was once again stalked by a serial killer who targeted inebriated men leaving the city’s gay bars late at night.
 Their bodies, or rather body parts, were found wrapped in garbage bags and dumped at highway rest stops, and along roads outside the city.
 Dubbed “The Last Call Killer,” the serial killer would not be found by the police for almost a decade.

 The killer Richard W. Rogers was arrested and convicted to life in prison.
-He was 51 years old and would have been 23 years old at the time of the first “Bag Murder” that the NYPD want to connect Bateson to.
+He was 51 years old and would have been 23 years old at the time of the first “Bag Murder” that the NYPD wanted to connect Bateson to.

 What would Agents Tench, Holden, Carr and Smith make of that?